rose-pine/windows-terminal/readme.md

 ## Usage

-> Tip: If you have `npx`, replace "git clone" with "npx degit"

-1. In settings, paste the contents of `rose-pine-scheme.json` in `schemes`
+1. In settings, paste the contents of one of `rose-pine.json` in `schemes`
 2. Under profiles, add `"colorScheme" : "rose-pine"`
+3. Optionally, repeat for `rose-pine-moon` and `rose-pine-dawn`

 ## Gallery